 My first time visiting European Christmas markets was on a Viking Rhine River Cruise.
 These charming markets are a wonderful reason to visit Europe in winter.
 European Christmas Markets date back to the 11th century and offer a wonderful glimpse into each town.
-If possible, visit several markets during your European winter vacation.
+If possible, visit several markets during your European winter vacation for a truly magical time.
+Below I share the best Christmas markets in Europe for 2021.

 Most Magical Christmas Markets in Europe